sys-bio/ratesb_python/paper/paper.md

 # Software Description

 `ratesb_python` analyzes rate laws to detect errors and warns about violations of best practices.
 Input to ``ratesb_python`` can be a file path to a model in the SBML or Antimony [@Smith2009] formats, or a string in the Antimony format.
-The output is text and/or python objects.
+The output is text and/or Python objects.
 Control over inputs and outputs is managed by ``analyzer.py``.

 Central to ``ratesb_python`` is the ability to classify rate laws according to widely used types such as: mass action, Michaelis-Menten, and zeroth order kinetics. ``ratesb_python`` relies heavily on approaches employed in SBMLKinetics [@Xu2023], which uses the ``sympy`` package to do symbolic analysis of rate laws. `ratesb_python` refines and extends these approaches to increase the accuracy of classification and to improve performance.